SarahDeTroy/rogers/README.md

 Research notes for roger's paradox simulation

+made by sarah at the ESLR 2019 workshop